ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 When you upgrade an IBM i VSI that has a VSN assigned, you must contact IBM Support to update the IBM i licenses to match the new version.
 {: important}

-### Mapping the customer account number to the cloud account ID
+>

+### Mapping requirement for VSNs
-{: #VSN-id-map}
+{: #VSN-id-map-new}

-For VSN support in the IBM {{site.data.keyword.powerSys_notm}}, you must open a support ticket to map your IBM customer number with your IBM Cloud account ID.
-For more information, see [Assigning a virtual serial number to an IBM customer number in IBM Power Virtual Server](https://www.ibm.com/docs/en/entitled-systems-support?topic=mp-cloud-power-virtual-server-using-virtual-serial-numbers-customer-numbers){: external}.
+Before you can use VSNs in {{site.data.keyword.powerSys_notm}}, you must complete a one-time mapping of your IBM customer number to your IBM Cloud account ID.
+After you complete the mapping, you can use VSNs with any VSI that you deploy in that account.
+For more information, see [IBM Cloud {{site.data.keyword.powerSys_notm}} - using virtual serial numbers and IBM customer numbers](https://www.ibm.com/docs/en/entitled-systems-support?topic=mp-cloud-power-virtual-server-using-virtual-serial-numbers-customer-numbers){: external}.

 ### Assigning a VSN to a new VSI
 {: #VSN-new-VM}